nrwl/nx/docs/shared/detox-plugin.md

 For Android, in terminal, run `emulator -list-avds` to view a list of emulators installed.
 To open your emulator, run `emulator -avd <your emulator name>`.
 In `frontend-e2e/.detoxrc.json`, you could change the simulator under `devices.emulator.device`.

-In additon, to override the device name specified in a configuration, you could use `--device-name` option: `nx test-ios <app-name-e2e> --device-name "iPhone 11"`.
+In addition, to override the device name specified in a configuration, you could use `--device-name` option: `nx test-ios <app-name-e2e> --device-name "iPhone 11"`.
 The `device-name` property provides you the ability to test an application run on specific device.

 ```bash
 nx test-ios frontend-e2e --device-name "iPhone 11"